EMERGENCY TRAVEL ALERT:

 For information on the current situation, please visit the following - Alerts.

-Home /Transportation Choices District 4
+Home / Mix-It-Up Challenge / District 4

 Here are the various transportation options available in Southeast Florida (Broward, Indian River, Martin, Palm Beach and St. Lucie counties).
 Choose your favorite mode of transportation to find out more information and resources related to that mode, then take the transportation challenge.